Have you ever wondered why 92% of the world’s largest companies outsource, not offshore?

 Offshoring is when a business has a portion of its activities in a different country.
 Say, for example, that Apple makes a new factory in China.
 This is an example of an American company offshoring to China.

 Offshore outsourcing is the reason for all the confusion.
-It is a common misconception among people that outsourcing refers to only offshore outsourcing.
-This is of course not the case, as there exist multiple outsourcing models like nearshore and onshore outsourcing.
-We recently covered all of there here at EA.
+It is a common misconception among people that outsourcing refers only to offshore outsourcing.
+This is, of course, not the case, as there are multiple outsourcing models, such as nearshore and onshore outsourcing.
+We recently covered all of that here at EA.
 It is a great bonus read to prime yourself for entering the world of outsourcing.

 Offshoring vs Outsourcing: Key Differences